mixu/minitask/readme.md

 When the tasks are concatenated: to enable greater parallelism (than level one, where each task is executed serially), the tasks need to written out to disk or memory.
 If two tasks are running concurrently and writing into process.stdout, then their outputs will be interspersed.
 This is why most task execution systems can only run one task at a time and a key limitation of many of the earlier designs I did for command line tools.

 Writing out to disk isn't that bad; it also enables caching.

-## Cache options

-The method is controlled by: `cacheMethod`

-Cache lookups are based on:

-- cachePath: (or application identifier)
-- task.inputFilePath: (unique input)
-- task.taskHash: (unique transformation pipeline description in the context of the app and input)

 ## Task extras when using the runner